Strong earthquake jolts Myanmar, damage reported in Thailand

 While there were no confirmed reports of deaths or injuries, videos posted on social media showed extensive damage in Myanmar and neighbouring Thailand.

 The earthquake of magnitude 7.5 took place at 11.50 am local time, according to India’s National Center for Seismology.
-A second quake measuring 7.0 struck at 12.02 pm, the centre said.
+A second quake, an aftershock, measuring 7.0 struck at 12.02 pm, the centre said.

 The United States Geological Survey said the magnitude of the first quake was 7.7 and the second was 6.4.